BenmrChen/PM_Game/README.md

           - Power
           - Ability
           - Reputation
+     - The weighting would also be different according to the role user selects.
+     - The higher the score is, the better the ending will be.
+     - E.g. If user chooses male as his role, the weighting of reputation would be 0.9.
+In day 1, if user choose visit all, the reputation would be 0.9*60= 54; so that the user's reputation score would be 0+54=54.

 ### Actual Work
 - Being MVP with 1 role, 1 main incident, 1 random case with 1 ending